So, you really want to know about me?

 Additional development: in February 2013, I was diagnosed with Hashimoto’s disease, an autoimmune disease which attacks healthy thyroid tissue.
 Since then, I have not eaten gluten.
 Long story cut short, gluten starts an immune response in my body, and my body attacks my thyroid.
 Not good, if you want a healthy functional thyroid.
 You can read more about my travels with Hashimoto’s here.
 I have also stopped eating mammalian meat, dairy, soy and refined sugars.
 The likelihood of me eating gluten and meat again is very very slim, but there is a slight chance I will go back onto dairy at a later stage.

-Putting my food obsession aside, I also love the theatre, World travel, writing, hiking, biking, cats, reading, photography, listening to music, playing badminton, tennis, Scrabble, Xbox, working out and snorkeling.
+Putting my food obsession aside, I also love the theatre, World travel, writing, hiking, kayaking, biking, cats, reading, photography, listening to music, playing badminton, tennis, Scrabble, Xbox, working out and snorkeling.

 Why this blog?
 I’ve had a private blog for numerous years now and I think it’s time that it went public.
 I’d like to share with you my kitchen creations (and maybe some of my disasters), so that you can enjoy them too.